A closer look at the battle for survival in the Premier League

 Form: WLDLL

-Like Leicester, the Saints are all but safe having reached the 40-point mark, but a return of just five points from the last 30 on offer has left them looking anxiously over their shoulder.
-They face title-chasing Liverpool three days after the Reds’ FA Cup final clash with Chelsea on Saturday, and then head for Leicester on the final day knowing events elsewhere in the meantime could have significantly eased any lingering fears.
+Southampton are realistically safe having reached the 40-point mark as they have a vastly-superior goal difference to third-bottom Leeds, who would join them on 40 points if they win their last two matches.
+A return of just five points from the last 30 on offer has left the Saints looking anxiously over their shoulder.
+They face title-chasing Liverpool three days after the Reds’ FA Cup final clash with Chelsea on Saturday, and then head for Leicester on the final day knowing events elsewhere in the meantime could end any lingering fears.

 Everton

-Frank Lampard’s men looked to be in serious trouble as they approached a difficult run of fixtures a month ago, but wins over Manchester United, Chelsea and Leicester have signalled a return to form and piled the pressure on the teams around them.
-They remain in the thick of the battle, but have given themselves a fighting chance and perhaps crucially, have a game in hand on their closest rivals.
+Frank Lampard’s men looked to be in serious trouble as they approached a difficult run of fixtures a month ago, but wins over Manchester United, Chelsea and Leicester signalled a return to form and piled the pressure on the teams around them before securing another point in a goalless draw at Watford in midweek.
+They remain in the thick of the battle, but have given themselves a fighting chance and still have a game in hand on Leeds.

 Burnley